tkshnwesper/niec/markdown/public/wiki/Markdown Crash Course.md

 Before you begin, it would be good to let you know that the Markdown compiler that we use is called [blackfriday](https://github.com/russross/blackfriday).
 It is quite different from say for example GitHub's Markdown compiler.
 But nevertheless, with some tweaking and hacking you can perform all the functions of a markdown compiler and more!

 ## Headings

 ---

 I am sure you have heard of headings in HTML (you guessed right, that's another kind of language.
 Markdown transpiles into HTML...
 If you are not sure what that means, it's absolutely OK!
-This deserves an article of its own :)).
+This deserves an article of its own :smile:).

 It is completely alright if you are new to HTML or any of these weird languages that geeks like to invent, but in short HTML headings are: **H1**, **H2**, **H3**, **H4**, **H5** and **H6** denoted by `<Hx>` or `<hx>` where `x` can be anything from 1 to 6.
 Where **H1** is the largest in size and **H6** the smallest.
 I hope you have got the jist of it!